tinybooks/tinybooks.github.io/_posts/2015-09-20-ship-early-ship-often.md

 Strickland’s focus might be software, but – if we widen our understanding of what software might be – the underlying idea that he, and others, espouse fits.
 My goal with Tiny Books is to create ‘software for the mind’, content that helps to shape understanding.

 In the spirit of shipping, and not endlessly polishing and perfecting behind the scenes, I’m launching the Tiny Books web site as I work on it.
-Expect changes (and lots of them).
+Expect changes (and doubtless lots of them).

 I intend to work on the books as I share content via the journal.
-I hope to have the first two books – _Start!_ and _You Are a Channel_ – available at some point soon.
+I hope to have the first two books – _Start!_ and _You Are a Channel_ – available at some point in the near future.
 While I’m working on them I’ll be sharing draft content here, via the Tiny Books journal.

 I’ve missed gathering my thoughts in a journal, and – if you’ve seen me speak, you’ll know I believe [A Good Writer Is a Good Thinker][01] – I’m looking forward to sharing my discoveries again.